xpresserjs/documentation/router/readme.md

 });
 ```

-Functions works same way a controller action would but using the later would make your routes file look clean for your own readability.
+Using a Function works same way a controller action would but using the later would make your routes file look clean for your own readability.

 Assuming we have a controller named **PagesController** with 2 methods: **about** & **faq**
 ```javascript